 Fibre-optic Rotational Seismometer

-The Laboratory for Applied Optics at the Institute for Applied Mathematics and Physics and the Centre for Signal Processing and Communications Engineering have developed and built a functional model of a fibre-optic rotational seismometer for the measurement of rotations in the near-field of seismic centres together with the industrial partner Streckeisen Seismic Instrumentation GmbH.
+The Laboratory for Applied Optics at the Institute for Applied Mathematics and Physics (IAMP) and the Institute for Signal Processing and Wireless Communications (ISC) have developed and built a functional model of a fibre-optic rotational seismometer for the measurement of rotations in the near-field of seismic centres together with the industrial partner Streckeisen Seismic Instrumentation GmbH.
 The device consists of a broadband 1,550 nm, 10 mW super luminescence diode, a reciprocity lens, a specially designed SMF fibre sensor, direct Piezo phase modulation of the light, a low-noise photodetector, a signal generator for the modulation, a power supply that is adapted to the seismic peripheral equipment and digital signal evaluation.
 The successfully tested functional model in the laboratory of the industrial partner achieves maximum sensitivity exceeding that of commercial rotational seismometers by three orders of magnitude.

 Development of a lens that can be focused quickly using deformation